PutraRohaizad/callbackExercise/README.md

 # callbackexercise
 My understanding :
-- Callback have 2 parameters.
+- To use callback need to have at least 2 parameters in a function.
-- Purpose of callback is to let other function to execute without need to wait for others function to complete and call it when neeeded.
+- Purpose of callback is to let a function to finish execute before other function to be execute.